GP-Stanley/tech264-cloud-linux/scripting/raw_linux_codealong.md

 ## Create a file
 `touch chicken-joke.txt`
 * `ls`
-* `nano in to the chicken-joke file: `nano chicken-joke.txt'
+* `nano chicken-joke.txt`: nano in to the chicken-joke file.
 * `Ctrl+s` = save
 * `Ctrl+x` = exit
 * `cat chicken-joke.txt`: shows the text on the screen.